MetaLoc: Learning to Learn Wireless Localization: Experimental Setup

-We implement the proposed MetaLoc framework with the CNN model, which includes five convolution layers, pooling layers and a fully connected layer.
-We compare the proposed framework with Joint Training (JT), Random Initialization (RI), KNN, ILCL and ConFi on the site survey data.
-The details are as follows. \begin{itemize} \item KNN~\cite{bahl2000radar}: We select the TPs' five closest RPs in the signal space using the Euclidean distance metric and treat the averaged coordinates of the RPs as the estimation result.
-Herein, $K$ is set to 5. \item {JT}: Instead of following the metatraining stage standard procedures in the vanilla MAML, we adopt the traditional stochastic gradient descent (SGD) method to train the CNN model and obtain the best model parameters for the initialization in the meta-test stage. \item {RI}: We randomly generate a set of CNN parameters as the initialization of the meta-test stage.
-The test tasks' format and the hyperparameters in the meta-test stage are exactly the same as those in MetaLoc. \item {ILCL~\cite{zhu2022intelligent}}: We set the number of incremental steps $L$ of the BLS classification regression to 10, while the other hyperparameters are set the same as in reference~\cite{zhu2022intelligent}. \item {ConFi~\cite{chen2017confi}}: The structure of the neural network and the dataset involved in the training and test procedures are set to be the same as those in MetaLoc, but the data no longer exist in the form of tasks. \end{itemize}
+We utilize two different neural network architectures, namely multi-layer perceptron (MLP) and CNN, to implement the proposed MetaLoc framework.
+Our choice of these specific neural networks stems from their widespread use in the state-of-the-art works.
+For example, ConFi~\cite{chen2017confi} and CiFi~\cite{cifi} utilized CNNs, while a simple MLP was adopted in~\cite{ghozali2019indoor}.
+We compare MetaLoc with the state-of-the-art models/methods as follows: \begin{itemize} \item KNN~\cite{bahl2000radar}: We adopt the Euclidean distance metric to select closest $K=5$ RPs for the estimated TP in the signal space.
+The averaged locations of the selected RPs are then treated as the estimation result. \item {TL~\cite{weiss2016survey}}: Instead of following the standard procedures in the vanilla MAML during the meta-training stage, we adopt the traditional SGD method to train the neural network and obtain the best network parameters for initializing the new environments. \item {RI}: We randomly generate a set of network parameters for initializing the new environment.
+The task format and the hyperparameters of the neural network remain the same as those used in the MetaLoc. \item {ILCL~\cite{zhu2022intelligent}}: We set the number of incremental steps of the BLS classification regression to 10, while the other hyperparameters remain the same as in ~\cite{zhu2022intelligent}. \item {ConFi~\cite{chen2017confi}}: We keep the neural network architecture and dataset the same as MetaLoc.
+Data from historical environments serve as the training set, while data collected in new environment serve as the test set. \end{itemize}